XtratusCloud/terraform-provider-azureipam/docs/resources/reservation.md

 ### Required

-- `block` (String) Name of the existing block, related to the specified space, in which the reservation is to be made.
+- `blocks` (List of String) List with the names of blocks in the specified space in which the reservation is to be create.
+The list is evaluated in the order provider.
 Changing this forces a new resource to be created.
 - `size` (Number) Integer value to indicate the subnet mask bits, which defines the size of the vnet to reserve (example 24 for a /24 subnet).
 Changing this forces a new resource to be created.
 - `space` (String) Name of the existing space in the IPAM application.
 Changing this forces a new resource to be created.